Related Topics

-Over the past few years, the nation has been focused on the prevention of COVID-19 in older adults.
-And while that’s still important, pneumonia is another health threat we cannot afford to ignore.
-According to the Centers for Disease Control and Prevention (CDC), pneumonia was responsible for 41,309 deaths in 2021.
-Roughly 1.4 million people visited the ER that year with pneumonia as their primary diagnosis.1
+While preventing COVID and the flu in older adults is still important, pneumonia is another health threat we cannot afford to ignore.
+According to the Centers for Disease Control and Prevention (CDC), pneumonia was responsible for 41,210 deaths in 2023.
+Roughly 1.2 million people visited the ER that year with pneumonia as their primary diagnosis.1

 What is pneumonia?